What qualifies as a fender bender?

 Step 3: Call the police if needed

-Step 4: Document the scene thoroughly
+Step 4: Document everything

 Step 5: Exchange information

-Step 6: Notify the insurance company
+Step 6: Notify your insurance company

 Fender bender repair cost by damage type